-Review: Amazon's new duo of Echo Dots are a roundabout success
+Amazon Echo Dot & Echo Dot with Clock (4th Gen) review: Having a ball

 The Echo Dot (4th Gen) and Echo Dot with Clock (4th Gen) are both great additions to any Alexa-powered household.
 They represent an improvement on previous generations in nearly every measurable way.
 While I don't advocate throwing out an Echo Dot (3rd Gen) in favor of one of these newer devices, I can't recommend them highly enough if you're new to the Echo and Alexa life, or if you have really old smart speakers that need replacing.
 Bottom line — if you need a clock, get the Echo Dot with Clock (4th Gen).
 If that's not important to you, just stick with the regular Echo Dot (4th Gen).
 Either way, you should enjoy the updates that Amazon has made to each.

-Bottom line: The "regular" Echo Dot 4th Gen is every bit as good as its sibling with the clock, minus the clock.
+The regular Echo Dot 4th Gen is every bit as good as its sibling with the clock, minus the clock.
 If you are going to place this device out of your sightline, or if you don't need or care about the LED showing you time, temperature, and timers, then you might as well save a few bucks and pick up one of these.
-It's available in that beautiful Twilight Blue, and it makes a good second speaker to pair with an Echo Dot with Clock.
+It's available in that beautiful Twilight Blue, and it makes a good second speaker to pair with an Echo Dot with Clock

+The same great smart speaker as above, but with the handy clock display.
+Considering how much we ask our old Alexa speakers what time it is, this is an excellent upgrade for just a few bucks more.